14 minute read time

 For each A/B test idea you have, quickly (even just in your head) assess it against the 3 elements of the ICE score to help you grade each idea and prioritize which ones you should execute on first.

-Campaign Monitor customer SitePoint does a good job of this with ‘Versioning’, their daily newsletter that goes to over 100,000 subscribers.
+SitePoint does a good job of this with “Versioning,” their daily newsletter that goes to over 100,000 subscribers.

-Not every test they ran resulted in a positive increase in conversions (for instance, adding images to the email actually decreased conversions), but with every test they learned more about what works and what doesn’t work for their audience, and by the end of it they’d come up with a new email design that generated them a 32% increase in conversions.
+Not every test they ran resulted in a positive increase in conversions (for instance, adding images to the email actually decreased conversions) but, with every test, they learned more about what works and what doesn’t work for their audience.
+This helped them to come up with a new email design that generated a 32% increase in conversions.

-So get started A/B testing your email campaigns today.
-Create a hypothesis for how you could improve your campaign, set it up as an A/B test, click send and see what happens.
-Best case scenario you’ll get an increase in opens or click-throughs, and if not, you’ll learn something about your audience that can help you create better campaigns in the future.
+Get started A/B testing your email campaigns today.
+Create a hypothesis for how you could improve your campaign, set it up as an A/B test, click send, and see what happens.
+You may see an increase in opens or click-throughs but, if you don’t, you’ll learn something about your audience that can help you create better campaigns in the future.

 Here’s what to remember about A/B split testing to optimize your email campaigns:

 If this article has piqued your interest to learn more about testing and optimizing elements of your email and strategy, check out our post on email testing tips.

 Drag and drop content into place with the Email Builder, then launch your next campaign.Learn More